FGDES/libFAUDES/README.md

 plug-ins and pass all test cases on all supported platforms.
 It should be suitable for the devlopment of libFAUDES based applications.
 We add tags to <i>main</i> whenever the version (as specified in the file `VERSION`) number is incremented.
-In this event validation in Linux, Mac OS add Windows environments is triggered automaticaly.
+In this event validation in Linux, Mac OS and Windows environments is triggered automaticaly.

 The <i>dev</i> branch is used for our ongoing development process.
 We typically only commit